zapodeanu/Verify_Duplicate_IPv4_Addresses/README.md

 ## Usage

 This script will load the CLI template from the file with the name "configuration_template.txt".
-Update the template file with the desired content.

 - This script will:
   - load a file with a CLI configuration that is intended to be deployed to a network device